quiple/x10y12pxDenkiChipHangul/README.md

 ## Building

-The build currently requires macOS because it uses Glyphs 3 and the Glyphs command-line interface.
+The build currently requires macOS because it uses Glyphs 3 and the Glyphs command-line tool.

 Install the following prerequisites: